RobertBrochhaus/OpenPointList-Application/README.md

 # OpenPointList-Application
 Application to use and manage Open Point Lists.

-Qt Creator, a cross-plattform to create User Interfaces is and follows LGPL License.
+This appication depends on Qt Creator and carry-over its LGPL license model.